Teachers union president Weingarten ignites anti-Semitism claims after comments on Jewish union critics

 "This is a gross distortion of what Randi said," Jacobs wrote in response to Ungar-Sargon’s assessment.
 "She was talking about her disappointment when Jews don’t support unions."

-The AFT did not immediately respond to a Fox News request for comment.
+The AFT shared a later tweet from Weingarten in response to a Fox News request for comment.

+"Calling a rebbitzin anti-Semitic…really?" she wrote, using a term that means the wife of a rabbi.
+"My entire life is dedicated to promoting Jewish values like tikkun olam (repairing a broken world)."

-But the union announced Tuesday that a poll of its members found a "vast majority" of them had received the coronavirus vaccine and returned to the classroom.
+The union announced Tuesday that a poll of its members found a "vast majority" of them had received the coronavirus vaccine and returned to the classroom.

 CLICK HERE TO GET THE FOX NEWS APP